 ABOUT THE WRLA

-For members of the public: The Waterloo Region Law Association (WRLA) is a private library for the use of WRLA members, LSO members and legal practitioners.
-WRLA staff cannot provide legal advice.
+The Waterloo Region Law Association (WRLA) is a private library for the use of WRLA members, LSO members and legal practitioners.
+The Law Library staff cannot provide legal advice or research assistance to the public.
 The WRLA cannot provide lawyer referrals.
-Should you need a lawyer in the Waterloo Region, please consult our member directory.
+Should you need a lawyer or paralegal in the Waterloo Region, please consult our directory.
 If you need further assistance, please call the Law Society of Ontario's Lawyer Referral Service at 1-855-947-5255 or email email@example.com.
 Request a referral online at: https://lsrs.lso.ca/lsrs/welcome